-All Principal Investigators, all Co-Investigators, and all research staff are required to receive training regarding the protection of human research subjects and financial conflict of interests prior to beginning any human research-related activities.
-This training will be verified prior to iRIS access being granted.
+All Principal Investigators, all Co-Investigators, and all research staff are required to receive training regarding the protection of human subjects research and financial conflict of interests prior to beginning any human research-related activities.
+This training will be verified prior to Cayuse access being granted (if a new Cayuse account is needing to be set up).
 Initial approval of IRB submissions will be withheld until all study personnel have been verified as having current completed training and financial disclosure reports.
-Detailed instructions for completing all required training can be found on the HRPP website under Resources.
+Detailed instructions for completing all required training can be found on the IRB Education and Training webpage.